-Relevant obligation in Sanctions Act Description San nctions for noncompliance Section 23(1)- prohibition to deal with funds or other assets of a listed party Mauritius implements the assets freeze measures under the UNSC resolutions through section 23(1) of the Sanctions Act.
+Relevant obligation in Sanctions Act Description Sanctions for non-compliance Section 23(1)- prohibition to deal with funds or other assets of a listed party Mauritius implements the assets freeze measures under the UNSC resolutions through section 23(1) of the Sanctions Act.
 Where a dissemination is made under section 18(1) of the Act, the prohibition to deal with the funds and other assets of a listed party under section 23(1) of the Act applies immediately.
 The term "deal" is defined under section 2 of the Act and includes to sell, supply, lease, transfer, convert, dispose, move, use or withdraw.
 A person who fails to comply with section 23(1) of the Sanctions Act is, on conviction liable to a fine not exceeding 5 million rupees or twice the amount of the value of the funds or other assets, whichever is greater, and to imprisonment for a term of not less than 3 years.
 Section 23(2) - Interest Where a prohibition is in force, nothing shall prevent any interest which may accrue, or other earnings due, on the accounts held by a listed party, or payments due under contracts, agreements or obligations that arose prior to the date on which those accounts became subject to the prohibition, provided that any such interest, earnings and payments continue to be subject to the prohibition.
 A person who fails to comply with section 23(2) of the Act is, on conviction liable to a fine not exceeding 5 million rupees or twice the amount of the value of the funds or other assets, whichever is greater, and to imprisonment for a term of not less than 3 years.

-Section 23(3) - Payments Under Prior contracts (Iran) Where are party is listed pursuant to UNSC Resolution 2231, the National Sanctions Committee may authorise the listed party to make any payment due under a contract, an agreement or an obligation entered prior to such listing, provided that prior to such listing, provided that the National Sanctions Committee is satisfied certain criteria is fulfilled (including that the contract is not related to items, materials, equipment, goods, technologies, assistance, training, financial assistance, investment, brokering or services prohibited
+Section 23(3) - Payments Under Prior contracts (Iran) Where are party is listed pursuant to UNSC Resolution 2231, the National Sanctions Committee may authorise the listed party to make any payment due under a contract, an agreement or an obligation entered prior to such listing, provided that the National Sanctions Committee is satisfied certain criteria is fulfilled (including that the contract is not related to items, materials, equipment, goods, technologies, assistance, training, financial assistance, investment, brokering or services prohibited under UNSC Resolution 2231, and payments are not directly or indirectly received from, or made to, a person or entity subject to the measures in Paragraph 6 of Annex B to UNSC 2231).